This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2016

-In 2016, we acquired another historic winery in La Rioja, the former Paternina, located in the heart of Haro and boasting one of the largest barrel warehouses in Spain.
+In 2016, we acquired another historic winery in La Rioja, the former Paternina, located in the heart of the city of Haro and boasting one of the largest barrel cellars in Spain.

-In its time, it was visited by numerous celebrities such as the bullfighter Antonio Ordoñez, the Count of the Andes, and the American writer Ernest Hemingway, a declared lover of the wines from this Qualified Designation of Origin.
+In its heyday, it was visited by numerous celebrities such as the bullfighter Antonio Ordoñez, the Count of the Andes, and the American writer Ernest Hemingway, a declared lover of the wines of this Qualified Designation of Origin.

 Segorbe Plant